tigerfarm/arduino/Altair101/asm/programs/README.md

                         JNZ
                         JC
                         JNC
-                        + Program has over 256 bytes, and works fine.
+                        + Program has 400+ bytes which is over 256 bytes, and works fine.

 opCallRetShort.asm      CALL : words with label or a number.
                         RET : returns properly.